 Frequent flyers in the United States know the feeling of waiting in long security lines.
 Sometimes, they’re so long that you need to rush through the terminal just to get to your plane on time.
 Fortunately, there are several programs that allow you to bypass the regular security lines and get checked out by agents in a smaller, quicker line.

 One of the best programs to use is the TSA PreCheck Program.
 This program is run by the Transportation Security Administration and is designed to allow passengers (that have to be approved to join the program) to enter the boarding area through a different security line than others.
 This speeds up the process and allows passengers to move quickly through over 180 airports in the U.S. Here’s a quick guide to the application process.
-You can learn more at Upgraded Points.

 Who Qualifies for TSA PreCheck?